yamcodes/pino-nestjs/README.md

 ### Changing Pino parameters at runtime

-You can modify pino root logger parameters at runtime:
+You can modify the pino root logger parameters at runtime:

 ```ts
 // my.controller.ts